 My name is Angela Akehurst.
 I am a ‘Blue Badge’ guide for London and the surrounding area, with many years experience.
 I have worked as a tour manager throughout the UK, Ireland & some areas of Europe.
+More recently I have worked with my car (see below) and with people who are looking for a more personalised travel experience.
 I am particularly interested in art, architecture, sculpture & garden design of all periods.
 I like a new challenge…… and I love my job!

 Who do I work with?

-I have worked with people from all types of backgrounds – friends & families, holiday-makers, art enthusiasts, historians, gardeners, Friends’ Societies from museums, choirs & orchestras on performance tours, antiques-hunters, students & teachers, English language students.
+I work mainly with people who are looking for a personalised tour, usually small groups of friends or families but occasionally larger groups.
+I have worked with people with many different interests – art enthusiasts, historians, gardeners, Friends’ Societies from museums, choirs & orchestras on performance tours, antiques-hunters, students & teachers, English language students.

 My guiding qualifications